 You're Content Being Alone

-Your days can and should be filled with happiness and fun with or without a partner.
+Your days may be filled with happiness and fun, with or without a partner.
 Maybe you spend a fair amount of time with your friends or enjoy a solitary brunch on the patio at your favorite restaurant.
-You are happy with your life, and you don’t need a romantic partner in it to make you feel fulfilled.
+If you are happy with your life, you may not need a romantic partner to make you feel fulfilled.

 You Have Time For A Partner